-The actual sales charge that is paid by an investor on the purchase of Class A Shares may differ slightly from the sales charge listed above or in a Fund's applicable Prospectus due to rounding in the calculations.
+The actual sales charge that is paid by an investor on the purchase of Class A Shares may differ slightly from the sales charge listed above or in a Fund's Prospectus due to rounding in the calculations.
 The actual sales charge that is paid by an investor will be rounded to two decimal places.
-As a result of such rounding in the calculations, the actual sales load paid by an investor may be somewhat greater (e.g., 5.53% for Class A Shares) or somewhat lesser (e.g., 5.48% for Class A Shares) than that listed above or in the applicable Prospectus.
-Contact your financial advisor for further information.
+As a result of such rounding in the calculations, the actual sales charge paid by an investor may be